 We will upload solutions for all assignments but the concise nature of solutions can be insufficient to answer all your questions.
 We recommend you use the forum or join the digital consultation-hour if you have questions.

 To simplify grading assignments, we only accept digital not handwritten solutions.
 We recommend using LateX for these tasks.
 An example template can be found here.
 If you need an introduction to Latex, the overleaf documentation is a good starting point.

-At the end of the semester, there will be a written exam.
-The exact date and time will be announced once the information is available.
+At the end of the semester, there will be a written exam on February 21 and a re-exam on March 30.
 Note that physical presence is required for the exam.
 The exam consists of both theoretical questions and practical questions.
 Theoretical questions are based on the theoretic parts and concepts of the slides and possibly additional content presented in the lecture, which is not part of the slides.
 Practical questions are, in principle, similar to the practical assignments.
 However, the complexity of the questions is of course scaled to make them adequate for the time available during an exam (e.g., you are not expected to implement a longer piece of assembler code).
 If you have at least 50% of the points, you will pass the class.

 All questions of the exam are in English.
 Answers can be given either in English or in German, at the student’s discretion.

 No lecture notes or any other materials are allowed during the exam.
 All materials required to solve the practical questions are provided at the exam.